Anurag7215/netflix_sql_projects/README.md

 LIMIT 10;
 ```

-Objective: identifies the most prolific directors on Netflix based on the number of titles they have contributed.
+Objective: Identifies the most prolific directors on Netflix based on the number of titles they have contributed.

 ### 4. Find the most common rating for movies and TV shows.